Submissions are now open for the 2017 New South writing contest!

 Only unpublished work will be considered, and only writers who have not published a book of prose or poetry are eligible.
 While we take the greatest care in handling your entries, we assume no responsibility for lost manuscripts.
 Simultaneous submissions will be considered with notification.
 All rights revert to author after publication.
 Current students, staff, and faculty at Georgia State University are not eligible.

 New South publishes quality literary art promoting the work of emerging and established writers.
 New South holds no subject biases.
 The staff will select the best work regardless of style or genre.
-The final round of judging will be anonymous (the names will be removed from the manuscripts before the final judges see the entries).
 Judges from outside the staff will pick the winners from finalists selected by the New South staff.
 Winners will be announced in June.